ai2cm/fv3core/README.md

 1. Create a git tag: `git tag v-$(git rev-parse --short HEAD)`
 2. Push the tag: `git push upstream --tags`
-3. Make a PR to [VCM/gt4py](https://github.com/vulcanclimatemodeling/fv3core) that updates the version in `requirements.txt` to the new tag.
+3. Make a PR to [VCM/gt4py](https://github.com/vulcanclimatemodeling/fv3core) that updates the version in `docker/Makefile` to the new tag.

 ## License